isomerpages/moe-yishunpri/_about-us/School Rules.md

 14. Students must arrive on time for all scheduled activities, lessons, and school events.

 ### **<center>Anti-Bullying Policy</center>**
-1. Bullying is defined as the deliberate and repeated behaviour that causes physical, emotional, or psychological harm.
+1. Bullying is defined as the deliberate and repeated behaviour that causes physical, social, verbal or cyber harm.
 It involves misuse of power that occurs on:
 * school premises,
 * during school-related activities (including online platforms) and
 * outside of the school when it impacts the wellbeing of our students or the school environment.